Shaun-Regenbaum/nRF52840-SDK-Overview/Set-up.md

 More importantly we are using a C/C++ language support extension by Microsoft.
 You should be able to find it by simply looking up C/C++ in VS Code, It should be the first option.
 Just in case, its formal name is ms-vscode.cpptools by Microsoft, and can be found [here](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools).

 ## ToolChain
-So you will find the config files for setting up your toolchain in the components folder of the SDK.
-There are a bunch of different options for your toolchain.
-The most important desicion is what compiler you will use.
-For our development we are using the standard GCC toolchain.
-The compiler is probabably already installed on your machine, but if not you can install it from [here](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm).
+There are four options for toolchains provided by Nordic (alongside a couple other minor options like CMSIS):

+1) ARM: MDK-ARM
+2) GCC: GCC-ARM
+3) IAR
+4) SES

+Now IAR (IAR Workbench) and SES are closed systems.
+It is very common for people to use SES(Segger Embedded Studio), but I really like VS Code, which is a general-use IDE.
+Because of this we are going to be using GCC-ARM toolchain.

+So, you might find that you need to connect the SDK to the GNU install folder.
+You will be able to do this in the maker-file.

-You will then need to set up the maker-file that defines the behaviour of the 'make' command which we will be using to compile our code.
-To do this navigate to ".\components\toolchain\gcc\Makefile.windows" where you will need to identify where the bin file is for your compiler.
+To do this navigate to ".\components\toolchain\gcc\Makefile.windows" where you will need to identify where the bin file is for the GCC compiler.
 In my case it is found here "C:/Program Files (x86)/GNU Tools ARM Embedded/8 2019-q3-update/bin/".
 You will also need to specify the version you are using and the prefix.
 In our case, the pre-fix is "arm-none-eabi".

 There will be more set-up later once we start an example project, but it will presented when we get there.